 This problem naturally leads us to the fundamental question: What is the cause of depression and how can we effectively treat it?
 There are many explanations, some very informative or insightful.
-However, I would like to look beyond any complicated theories.
+However, I would like to look beyond any complicated theories or chemical analysis.
 To put it very simply, the cause of depression is stimulation.
 The more we depend upon external stimulation, the more depressed we will likely become over time.
 There are several reasons for this.

-First, whenever any stimulation we become used to is reduced or withdrawn we are likely to become depressed, or feel some sort of withdrawal syndrome, as we become dependent on the stimulation to energize our nervous system.
+First, whenever any stimulation we become used to is ever reduced or withdrawn we are likely to become depressed, or feel some sort of withdrawal syndrome, as we become dependent on the stimulation to energize our nervous system.
 In other words stimulation always causes some degree of addiction.

 Second, over time we are likely to become bored or depressed with any type of stimulation as repetition causes it to lose its novelty.
 The threshold for any stimulation to affect us goes higher as we regularly experience it.
 That is why we need ever new forms of stimulation.

 The Modern Era of Media Stimulation and Drug-based Medicine

-In the modern high tech world we are subject to much more stimulation and entertainment than any previous era.
+In the modern high tech world we are subject to much more stimulation and entertainment than in any previous era.
 Many people are wired up the entire day with music, videos, social media, or the Internet – almost shutting themselves off from the rest of life or even from other people.
-We don’t know how to be alone, be silent, be in nature, or even have a direct relationship with anyone.
+It seems that we don’t know how to be alone, be silent, be in nature, or even have a direct relationship with anyone.